aliireza96/Shafiq_PlosBiol_ATRX_microglia/README.md

 # Shafiq_PlosBiol_ATRX_microglia

-# ATRX Microglia Multi-omics Analysis
+# ATRX-null Microglia Multi-omics Analysis

 This repository provides all scripts and workflows for the analyses in our study of ATRX deletion in microglia.
 It includes RNA-seq, ATAC-seq, and transposable element (TE) analysis, along with LTR classification and visualization tools.